bahmoudd/bahmoudd.github.io/content/arch-install-guide/glossary/gnu.md

 showWordCount = false
 +++

-GNU, or more specifically, GNU coreutils, is a collection of software that allows you to fully interact with your computer.
-Linux was created after GNU as it has no [_kernel_](./kernel), which is essential for a computer to run.
+*GNU*, or more specifically, GNU coreutils, is a collection of software that allows you to fully interact with your computer.
+Linux was created after GNU as it has no [_kernel_](/arch-install-guide/glossary/kernel), which is essential for a computer to run.